dpetka2001/dotfiles/Documents/Obsidian Vault/jrn23/Rust Notes/3. Using Structs to Structure Related Data/Using Structs to Structure Related Data.md

-A *struct*, or *structure*, is a custom data type that lets you name and package together multiple related values that make up a meaningful group.
-A *struct* is like an object's data attributes.
+A struct, or structure, is a custom data type that lets you name and package together multiple related values that make up a meaningful group.
+A struct is like an object's data attributes.